Arabic League Brasili Mexico Germany U.S.A Italia

 Discussions with patients that have been treated with antifungal and diet therapy.

-Candida and Psoriasis in Dermatological Pathology
+Candida and Psoriasis in Dermatological Disease

 Skinner, RB.
 Jr. Rosenberg, W. Noah, PW.
 Psoriasis of the palms and soles is frequently associated with oropharyngeal Candida albicans.
 Acta Dermatological Venereol Supplement.
 186:149-150, 1994.